 Need to create multiple holes at the same time?

 A reusable jig comes in for such cases.
 You can easily make a reusable jig by using a brass or aluminum inflate rod.
 You can purchase that from any hardware store.
-You have to keep in mind, the internal diameter of the rod varies bit to bit.
+You have to keep in mind, the internal diameter of the rod varies from bit to bit.
 So, you have to pick one based on the drill bit you own.
 You can use a caliper to measure.
-Cut off 1.5 inches of the aluminum road from the end.
+Cut off 1.5 inches of aluminum road from the end.

 Then, place this rod with the angle of the DIY tool.
 You can use metal glue to join them up.
 This piece of metal will guide the bit to drill in the right place and make an accurate straight hole.

 - Perfect for making multiple holes at the same time.